fyne-io/developer.fyne.io/started/testing.md

 ---

 Part of a good test suite is being able to quickly write tests and run them on a regular basis.
 Fyne's API is designed to make testing applications easy.
-By separating component logic from it's rendering definition we can load applications without actually displaying them and test the functionality completely.
+By separating component logic from its rendering definition we can load applications without actually displaying them and test the functionality completely.

 ### Example